How to Meet Credit Card Minimum Spend

 Word of Caution

 Keep track of what you are putting on your card.
 Pay it off weekly if you need to.
-The goal of travel hacking is NOT to get in debt but to get points for usual spending.
+The goal of all this is NOT to get in debt but to get points for usual spending.
 You should not be surprised by what you’ve put on a card at the end of the month.
 Most importantly, never spend more than you can pay off each month!

 Chances are you are already paying $1,000 a month on these items.
-You just need to make sure you are paying with the credit card you are meeting the minimum spend on at the moment.
-I literally almost NEVER use cash or a debit card to pay for anything – it’s leaving points on the table!
+You need to make sure you are paying with the credit card you are meeting the minimum spend on at the moment.
+I literally almost NEVER use cash or a debit card to pay for anything—it’s leaving points on the table!
 I will use a credit card to pay for EVERYTHING, even a $5.00 purchase, because it all adds up!

 How I Meet Minimum Spend Every Month